kwiamwis/aalenia/potapps/utilities.md

 :::
 ::: details Restricted

+`AbridgedListPlayers`   Returns sparse player information for all players in JSON copied to your clipboard
+>
+>+permission=playerinfo
+>
+>RCON Supported

 `AddLocationCoordinates -u=[Username/AGID]?
 [LocationName]`  Adds the coordinates of a character to a location's coordinate array.
 Teleports to and spawns at a location use one coordinate at random
 >